Kandru/mimesis-player-enhancements/thunderstore/README.md

 | **Spectator Transition** | Shorten downed/dead-camera time before spectator | Host + clients for camera timing |

 Based on community mods by [NeoMimicry/MorePlayers](https://github.com/NeoMimicry/MorePlayers), [Risikus/More_Voices](https://thunderstore.io/c/mimesis/p/Risikus/More_Voices/), [JoanRLopez/MimesisPersistence](https://github.com/JoanRLopez/MimesisPersistence), and [Shlygly/MimesisJoinAnytime](https://github.com/Shlygly/MimesisJoinAnytime).
 Please support the original authors as well.

+## Web dashboard

+While you host a session, the mod can serve a **browser dashboard** — a companion web UI so you do not have to dig through config files for every tweak.
+Set `EnableWebDashboard = true` in config, start a session, then open `http://127.0.0.1:8001/` (default address and port).

+The dashboard is not only for admin actions.
+From the same interface you can:

+- **Change settings on the fly** — edit mod config values in real time; changes are saved to the host config file and apply as the game picks them up (some settings, such as player caps, take effect immediately).
+- **View statistics** — session leaderboard and per-player stats when Statistics is enabled.
+- **Use the minimap** — live dungeon layout and player positions during a run.
+- **Moderate the lobby** — kick, ban, and unban players (host only).

+By default the dashboard listens on loopback only (`127.0.0.1`).
+See the [GitHub README](https://github.com/Kandru/mimesis-player-enhancements#web-dashboard--mimesisplayerenhancement_webdashboard) for LAN binding and security notes.

 ## Config